CMSgov/beneficiary-fhir-data/apps/bfd-server/dev/api-changelog.md

 ## BFD-1917: Map FI Claim Process Date in V1 and V2

-FI Claim Process Date data existed in our code but was not mapped for V1 or V2.
-This data is now available in the extensions for SNF, HHA, Hospice, Inpatient and Outpatient claims:
+FI Claim Process Date data has been mapped for V2.
+This data is now available in the extensions for SNF, HHA, Hospice, Inpatient and Outpatient claims.
+Note the mapping was completed for V2 only; not mapped in V1.

+FI Claim Process Date Example:
 ```json
   "resource" : {
     "resourceType" : "ExplanationOfBenefit",